asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 |6|Any AWS service used by CG should not be directly available to the Internet and the default route is always the CG gateway.|

 **Why?**
+In order to use securely communicate with AWS Services like S3, ECR, without accessing public internet, AWS Privatelink provides a way to restrict the traffic from VPC to AWS Service using private IP addresses.

 ### Amazon ECS Interface VPC Endpoints \(AWS PrivateLink\)

 You can improve the security posture of your VPC by configuring Amazon ECS to use an interface VPC endpoint\.
 Interface endpoints are powered by AWS PrivateLink, a technology that enables you to privately access Amazon ECS APIs by using private IP addresses\.
 PrivateLink restricts all network traffic between your VPC and Amazon ECS to the Amazon network\.
 You don't need an internet gateway, a NAT device, or a virtual private gateway\.